 ‘A wind has blown the rain away and blown the sky away and all the leaves away, and the trees stand.
 I think I too have known autumn too long’

 I can say with some legitimacy that E.E Cummings is one of the handful of men who have my heart.
-Well, handful is a bit much- we’re basically talking my Dad, my Man and then E.E.
-Cummings.
-But he is up there.
+His poetry is one of my favourite things.

 Autumn is up there on my list of favourite things too.
 There is a sort of cleansing feeling about this season.
 I think it’s the leaves changing from the familiar greens they have been for months in what feels like an abrupt moment and burst of colour before promptly falling from the sky.
 Like the earth is taking a deep exhale before it goes in to a state of rest.